numoonchld/numoonchld.github.io/_posts/2019-09-06-learning-to-learn-learning-modes.md

 - the wake state creates neuro toxins in the brain
 - during sleep, neurons shrink and the brain fluid washes the toxins out
-- sleep helps brain clean up toxins, so it is an essential part of brian maintainence
+- sleep helps brain clean up toxins, so it is an essential part of brian maintenance
-- lack of sleep increases toxicity in the brain and prvents it from functioning correctly
+- lack of sleep increases toxicity in the brain and prevents it from functioning correctly
   - sacrificing sleep is like shooting one self in the foot
 - too little sleep for a long period of time causes headaches, depression, heart diseases, diabetes and causes earlier death
 - during sleep the brain rehearses some of the tougher parts of whatever is being learnt